A quality improvement audit and implementation resource for developing a trauma-informed organisational and practice culture.

-There is a growing appreciation that trauma-informed care and practice (TICP) principles are key to delivering the most contemporary best practice approach, across public and community-based services, and an increased demand for training, information and guidance to build capacity.
+There is a growing appreciation that trauma-informed care and practice principles are key to delivering the most contemporary best practice approach, across public and community-based services, and an increased demand for training, information and guidance to build capacity.

-MHCC is excited to release the TICP Organisational Toolkit (TICPOT) as a free public resource, to be used by any organisation wishing to improve its organisational and service delivery culture and practices.
+The Trauma-informed Care and Practice Organisational Toolkit (TICPOT) is a free public resource, to be used by any organisation wishing to improve its organisational and service delivery culture and practices.

-Our TICP Toolkit is delivered in two parts; Audit & Planning and Implementation & Evaluation.
+Our Toolkit is delivered in two parts; Audit & Planning and Implementation & Evaluation.
 These two documents are free to download and can be used as workbooks or templates to guide organisational change.

-The TICPOT toolkit is a systematic approach to guiding organisational change, suitable for any human services organisation.
+The Trauma-informed Care and Practice Organisational Toolkit is a systematic approach to guiding organisational change, suitable for any human services organisation.
 The two-part toolkit is a roadmap to preparing for an audit, planning, implementation and evaluating outcomes as part of a quality improvement cycle.
 It includes resources and tools to build on existing trauma-informed practices, and incorporates updates based on learnings from users of the initial 2015 TICPOT resource, and the most contemporary research evidence.

 “I love how utterly thorough the TICPOT Toolkit is!
 There is not a single facet of the organisation that has been missed and the audit has highlighted the direction we need to move in, to become fully trauma informed.”